Skip to content

 Implementing Linear Interpolation for Missing Sensor Values in IIoT Pipelines

 Transient network partitions, MQTT broker backpressure, and asynchronous polling misalignments are inherent realities of industrial telemetry.
+This page is the concrete, code-first recipe under gap-filling algorithms for the most common case: reconstructing short, interior holes in a continuous analog tag — spindle torque, thermal gradient, hydraulic pressure differential — with horizon-bounded piecewise linear reconstruction.
 When programmable logic controllers (PLCs) or edge gateways drop packets, raw time-series streams develop temporal discontinuities that directly corrupt downstream Availability, Performance, and Quality (APQ) metrics.
-Naive forward-fill strategies introduce artificial plateaus, while statistical imputation models often mask genuine machine degradation.
-Linear interpolation provides a deterministic, physics-aligned bridge for short-duration telemetry voids, preserving the expected rate-of-change for electromechanical variables such as spindle torque, thermal gradients, and hydraulic pressure differentials.
+Naive forward-fill introduces artificial plateaus; statistical imputation can mask genuine machine degradation.
+Linear interpolation provides a deterministic, physics-aligned bridge for short-duration voids, preserving the expected rate-of-change for electromechanical variables over sub-second intervals.

 Interpolation is mathematically sound only when applied to a strictly monotonic, uniformly spaced time index.
-Edge devices frequently exhibit clock drift ranging from 10 to 50 milliseconds per hour due to unsynchronized NTP polling or hardware oscillator variance.
-Interpolating against drifting timestamps introduces phase-shift artifacts that compound during OEE cycle-time aggregation and state-transition analysis.
+Edge devices routinely exhibit oscillator drift of 10–50 ms/hour from unsynchronized NTP polling or hardware variance, and interpolating against drifting timestamps injects phase-shift artifacts that compound during OEE cycle-time aggregation and state-transition analysis.
+Establishing a synchronized, monotonic index is the job of clock drift correction, which must run upstream of this stage; the snippet below is the minimal alignment guard the fill assumes.

-Before any gap-filling logic executes, raw telemetry must undergo deterministic resampling.
-The recommended approach anchors all streams to a fixed UTC epoch grid aligned to the PLC scan cycle.
-Clock drift correction is applied by calculating the cumulative offset between device-local timestamps and a synchronized reference clock, then applying a monotonic adjustment to prevent timestamp inversion.
+Before any gap-filling logic executes, raw telemetry undergoes deterministic resampling.
+The recommended approach anchors every stream to a fixed UTC epoch grid aligned to the PLC scan cycle.
+Drift correction computes the cumulative offset between device-local timestamps and a synchronized reference clock, then applies a monotonic adjustment to prevent timestamp inversion.

 import pandas as pd